Skip to content

 line_shape str

-line shape or curvature, defaults to 'basis'
+line shape or curvature

 'basis'

-node_colour str
+node_colour Optional[str]

-node_border_colour str
+node_border_colour Optional[str]

 node_border_width float

-width of node border, defaults to 1
+width of node border

 1